liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 China and the United States concluded [entered into] a **bilateral** trade agreement after long negotiations.

-It was Smith who gave a secret call to Eric one minute before and Eric commands his men on the lake throwing away every cargo immediately.
-Everything happens **ephemerally** and the men of Eric survived a **calamitous** result although a loss of million CNY **inevitably** occured.

 It is a deeper, more **abiding** emotion.

-Drink a glass of wine, coffee, or tea, read a good book, or watch a good movie.
-Look at old photographs and **reminisce**.

 Against that time do I **ensconce** me here.

 The first is Obama's aversion to the **artifice** of politics.

-To slow the spoiling process, **stash** them in the refrigerator immediately.

 The American public might **acquiesce** to climate aid to China if it were sold as a kind of trade stimulus or partnership, however.